Two students sitting outside of Bohn Hall on one of the rocks.

 Information Designated Contact Person

-The following regulations govern residence hall students’ use of the dining halls and constitute an agreement between the University and the Student.
+The following regulations govern residence hall resident students’ use of the dining halls and meal plans, and constitute an agreement between the University and the resident student.

 TERMS OF THE AGREEMENT

-• Meal plan values are loaded and tracked on student ID cards; students access each meal/block in their plan by swiping their ID card at the dining venue of their choice upon entry to residential dining halls, or at the register for retail venues.
+• Meal plan values consist of both meal/equivalency swipes, and Flex or Flex Bonus These values are loaded and tracked on the University ID cards; resident students access each meal/block equivalency and Flex Dollars in their plan by swiping their University ID card at the dining venue of their choice (upon entry to residential dining halls, at the register for retail venues, or using the university’s approved mobile online ordering system Grubhub).

-• The Unlimited + 7 meal plan allows for AYCTE meals at the residential dining halls, as well as 7 meal swipes per week at retail dining venues.
+• The Unlimited + 7 meal plan allows for unlimited AYCTE meals at the residential dining halls, as well as 7 meal plan equivalency swipes per week at retail dining venues.

 Traditional Hall Residents (<30 credit hours)